cnewman/identifier_convention_checker/README.md

 A tool that scans identifier names and identifies naming problems.

 ## What's in it
-The `src` file contains C++ code that scans srcML archives and extracts information about identifiers from source code files.
+The `fact_extraction_src` file contains C++ code that scans srcML archives and extracts information about identifiers from source code files.

-The `scanner_source` file contains python code that uses the information extracted via srcML to analyze identifier names for naming anti-patterns.
+The `identifier_analysis_src` file contains python code that uses the information extracted via srcML to analyze identifier names for naming anti-patterns.

 ## How to use
 You can hook this into a CI using this docker image on [Dockerhub](https://hub.docker.com/repository/docker/sourceslicer/identifier_checker_base)